dzchoi/dropalt/board-dropalt/internals_heap.md

 When you select the cpp module in RIOT, the new and delete operators are overridden with RIOT's own implementations located in riot/sys/cpp_new_delete/new_delete.cpp.
 These custom implementations internally call malloc() and free(), ensuring the compatibility with RIOT's memory management and thread safety mechanisms.

 #### TLSF
 RIOT offers the TLSF memory allocator as an alternative to the existing malloc() and related functions.
-See https://doc.riot-os.org/group__pkg__tlsf__malloc.html.
+See https://doc.riot-os.org/group__pkg__tlsf__malloc.html and https://deepwiki.com/mattconte/tlsf/3-tlsf-api-reference.

 - Real-Time Suitability: TLSF is better suited for real-time and embedded systems.
 - Predictable Performance: TLSF offers constant-time allocation and deallocation, ensuring predictable performance.